Retail Jobs: How To Get Promoted From Part-Time To Full Time

 We sold out of the cars by the end of the day – something that never happened in TOYS.

 Within a month I was promoted to full-time employment.

 If you're looking for a promotion, notice I had done the best with what I had to work with, had been curious to explore and learned about my products.
 I had sold them, made it fun and most importantly - I had delivered results.
 I'd give that retail advice to anyone looking to get ahead.

-So yesterday when I asked my Facebook fans for their retail advice so they could help me help my reader, I learned the following which I’ve categorized:
+So I asked my Facebook fans for their retail management tips so they could help me help my reader, I learned the following which I’ve categorized: